Bachelor's of Allied Health Administration

 What is allied health?

 Allied Health is a comprehensive term for any health care profession distinct from physicians, pharmacy and nursing.
 Allied Health careers today make up 60% of the total U.S. health care workforce --- and that number is growing!

 What is an Allied Health Care Administration manager?

-Allied Health Care Administration degree allows new students and those holding an Associate of Applied Science degree to earn a bachelor's degree, often a requirement to move into a supervisory or management role.
+The Bachelor of Allied Health Care Administration degree allows new students and those holding an Associate of Applied Science degree to earn a bachelor's degree, often a requirement to move into a supervisory or management role.
 Allied Health Care Administration managers work closely with clinical and administrative staff as they process, analyze and report information vital to the delivery of health care.
-Through our program, you will gain knowledge and experience in both the clinical and business sides of health care, giving you an edge in interviews for supervisory positions.
+Through our program you will gain knowledge and experience in both the clinical and the business sides of health care and giving youself an edge in interviews for supervisory positions.

 - the American Academy of Professional Coders’ (AAPC) Certified Professional Coder (CPC®) national certification exam, and

 - the American Health Information Management Association’s (AHIMA) Certified Coding Specialist—Physician-based (CCS-P®) national certification exam.

 The degree also puts you on a path toward master's- and doctoral-level work, including a doctorate in health care administration.

 The U.S. Bureau of Labor Statistics projects that employment in this field will increase 20 percent from 2016 to 2026—much faster than the average for all occupations.

 About UA's School of Allied Health Technology